 The program prepared me to navigate my way through cities with diverse makeups and backgrounds,

 she says.
-Traveling in a new country halfway around the world was scary but I grew so much from doing it on my own.
+Traveling in a new country halfway around the world was daunting but I grew so much from doing it on my own.
 I can’t wait to bring that confidence back to UT.